-St Rule’s tower: The shorthand is indistinct, but the context confirms the only possible interpretation.
-St Rule’s tower (B) is located in the grounds of St Andrews Cathedral but predates it.
+St Rule’s tower: St Rule’s tower (B) is located in the grounds of St Andrews Cathedral but predates it.
 The tower was originally ascended using ladders between wooden floors, but a stone spiral staircase was inserted in the 18th century.

 For the benefit of American readers, “chips” does not mean the food more usually known as “crisps” in the UK.
 However, contrary to popular belief, it is not correct to consider British chips analogous to French fries either.
 Wikipedia has an explanation of sorts on its French fries page. ↩

 Got up about 8 o’clock.
 Walked round town and sea front.
 Read a bit of Omar Khayyam1.
 Walked round The Braes2 in the afternoon.
 Had walk with Hilda and Ernie at night.
 Saw Ernie’s shop and got a few things there.
 Spent a pleasant day.
 Had walk with Ernie at night.